Shimingyi/COMP3360_Data_Driven_Animation/assignment_1/readme.md

 2. It's hard for TA to run all the scripts (maybe lots of bugs), so screenshots are expected to appear in this report to show your final results.

-3. If you cannot implement the functions, please explain more here to tell what method you tried and how does it not work.
+3. If you cannot implement any feature, please explain what method you tried and how does it not work.

 4. Try to answer these open questions: